Arvydas Macijauskas: National team career

 Macijauskas was a member of the Lithuanian Under-18 and Under-20 junior national teams.
 He played at the 1998 FIBA Europe Under-18 Championship and at the 2000 FIBA Europe Under-20 Championship.

 Macijauskas led the senior Lithuania national team in scoring, at the EuroBasket 2003, with an average of 15.8 points per game.
 The Lithuanians prevailed to win the gold medals at the tournament.
 However, his teammate, Šarūnas Jasikevičius, was named the tournament's MVP.

 He also played at the 2004 Summer Olympic Games, where the Lithuanians finished in fourth place.
 He averaged 15.9 points per game, on 54 percent field goal shooting, and scored a tournament-high 32 points against China, in the quarterfinals.

 Macijauskas also played at the 2006 World Championship, where the Lithuanian team finished in seventh place.
 He was a candidate for the Lithuanian team for EuroBasket 2009 in Poland, but at the last minute, he declared that he would not participate in the tournament.

 Coaching career

-On 19 June 2010 Macijauskas became the assistant coach of the Lithuanian club Perlas Vilnius, but in August it was announced that he had left Perlas, due to personal reasons.
+On 19 June 2010 Macijauskas became the assistant coach of the Lithuanian club Perlas Vilnius, but in August it was announced that he had left Perlas, for personal reasons.